-An emergency fund is money set aside to help you through unexpected events that can hurt you financially.
+An emergency fund is a specific amount of money set aside to help you through unexpected events that can hurt you financially.
 Having an emergency fund can improve your financial security and minimize the stress of a job loss, temporary disability, or major repair.
-Include a contribution to your emergency fund int your budget to minimize the impact of an emergency on your budget down the road.
+Include a contribution to your emergency fund in your budget to minimize the impact of an emergency on your budget down the road.

 There are a number of budgeting methods to try.
 Some require more work and organization.
 Others are more flexible.
 Some budget methods may emphasize saving money, while others are geared to those who need to look for areas to cut back.
 Examples include:

 - The line-item budget, which requires you to list out all of your expenses, both necessary and discretionary.

 - The 50/30/20 budget, where you 50 percent of your income to necessities, 30 percent to wants, and 20 percent to savings and debt.